seth-borrowman/Random/ViralSeqAnalysis.md

 # Viral Sequencing Analysis
 This is a general workflow process for viral sequencing analysis - taking ONT fastq files and creating a consensus sequence and an aligned/sorted bam.
+There are some comments provided for analyzing data from other sequencing platforms.

 ## Data organization and cleaning
 Concatenate .fastq files from sequencing using `cat`